Fish Study Reveals Secrets of Immune System Evolution and Adaptation

 Dr Jackie Lighten from UEA led the study.
 He said:

-"MHC genes are an important line of defence in the immune system in vertebrates, including humans.
+"MHC genes are an important line of defense in the immune system in vertebrates, including humans.
 Because parasites evolve quicker than their vertebrate hosts, immune genes need to be highly diverse to keep up with parasites and prevent infections."

 "MHC genes produce protein structures that are on the external surface of cells.
 These genes are diverse and so produce an array of proteins, each of which presents a specific part of a parasite or pathogen that has attempted to infect the body.
 The specific shape of the protein dictates which parasites it can recognize, and signals to the immune system to prevent infection."